nagasudhirpulla/taming_python/blog/skills/dataframe_pivot_melt.md

 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

-In this post, we will learn how to select a subset of DataFrame using `iloc` function
+In this post, we will learn how to change the dimension of  DataFrame using `pivot` and `melt` functions
 <hr/>

 The `loc` function of DataFrame can get a subset of DataFrame using the index values (for filtering rows) and column names (for filtering columns).